cosmix/percy/docs/tools/cline-tools-guide.md

     - `use_mcp_tool`: Use tools from MCP servers
     - `access_mcp_resource`: Access MCP server resources
-    - Users can create custom MCP tools that Percy can then access
+    - Users can create custom MCP tools that Archimedes can then access
-    - Example: Create a weather API tool that Percy can use to fetch forecasts
+    - Example: Create a weather API tool that Archimedes can use to fetch forecasts

 4. **Interaction Tools**
     - `ask_followup_question`: Ask user for clarification